codeimpossible/codeimpossible.github.com/_posts/2012-04-16-NodeJS-on-Windows-Part-2-using-the-Jade-ViewEngine.md

 [Jade][2]  is a templating engine like HAML, which you can use as well, but I chose Jade because it works really well with ExpressJS.

 Let&#39;s create our first view.
-We&#39;ll create a folder named `views` in the root of our project directory and in there let&#39;s create a file named &quot;index.jade&quot; and paste the following markup in there:
+We&#39;ll create a folder named `views` in the root of our project directory and in there let&#39;s create a file named "index.jade" and paste the following markup in there:

     !!!
 5